2026 Golden Globe Race

 THE PLANS

 GGR entry requirements stipulate that "entrants must show prior ocean sailing experience of at least 8,000 miles and another 2,000 miles solo in any boat, as well as an additional 2,000 miles solo in their GGR boat."
-The latter will be under supervision by the race committe, using celestial navigation as a dry run before the actual race.
+The latter will be under supervision by the race committee, using celestial navigation as a dry run before the actual race.

 A Boat Sponsor will rename CLARA to display at the bow and to mention in race reports.

-I have thoughts of sailing CLARA roundtrip from France to the east coast of USA during the summer of 2025.
-Yacht delivery jobs or campaining for sponsorships may influence my plans.
 These long passages in 2025 will fine tune my connection to CLARA for best performance.
 Using celestial navigation and applying traditional piloting skills during the same, will also qualify me for my RYA Yachtmaster Ocean license.

 Five Supporting Sponsors will be displayed along the toerail.
 This is South African Kirsten Neuschäfer on S/V Minnehaha.

-I anticipate moving CLARA to Les Sables d’Olonne in the spring of 2026.
 A short term rental unit there with Nancy through September is already a very appealing thought.
 That unit will serve as a basecamp and facilitate logistics.
-I will welcome my supporters and sponsors to sail with me on CLARA along the west coast of France while minding the strict prerace calendar Other than packing the victuals and my race kit on CLARA, there will be scheduled tasks and events varying from boat inspections to liferaft service deadlines to media appearances.
+I will welcome my supporters and sponsors to sail with me on CLARA along the west coast of France while minding the strict prerace calendar.
+Other than packing the victuals and my race kit on CLARA, there will be scheduled tasks and events varying from boat inspections to liferaft service deadlines to media appearances.
 Whatever I do, I must be careful not to break CLARA in the lead up to race start.

 Holding presentations at yacht clubs and pursuing various speaking engagements appear to be a good plan during any downtime away from CLARA.